GregTroar/OpsLog/README.md

   with `/MM` `/AM` `/B` (beacon) and call-area (`/8`, `/W6`) handling, plus ClubLog DXpedition date overrides.
 - **Recent QSOs**, **Worked-before** matrix (per band/mode slot), bulk re-resolve from cty/QRZ/ClubLog, bulk send to QSL services.
+A live **selection count**, a **Select all / Unselect all** toggle, and a row limit that keeps the full log fast **but is lifted while a filter is active** (every match is shown, not just the first page).
 - **Advanced QSO filter builder** (field / operator / value, AND / OR, saved presets) with filtered- and selected-row **ADIF export**.
 - **Find duplicates** (Tools) — groups QSOs by same call + band + mode (optionally